jbcodeforce/jbcodeforce.github.io/docs/java/vertx.md

 Event bus is used by different verticles to communicate through asynchronous message passing  (JSON).

-A receiver on a point to point
+A receiver on a point to point channel

 ```java
 public void start() throws Exception {